 The same individuals serve as trustees of all Vanguard funds and each fund pays a proportionate share of the trustees' compensation.
-Vanguard funds employ their officers on a shared basis; however, officers are compensated by Vanguard, not the funds.
-The trustees and officers of the Global Bond Index, Total International Stock Market Index, Conservative Allocation, Moderate Allocation, and Total Stock Market Index Portfolios will receive no remuneration directly from the Portfolios.
-However, the Portfolios' underlying funds pay their proportionate share of the trustees' compensation and the officers' salaries and benefits.
+Vanguard funds also employ their officers on a shared basis; however, officers are compensated by Vanguard, not the funds.
+The trustees and officers of the Global Bond Index, Total International Stock Market Index, Conservative Allocation, Moderate Allocation, and Total Stock Market Index Portfolios will receive no remuneration directly from the Funds.
+However, the Funds' underlying funds pay their proportionate share of the trustees' compensation and the officers' salaries and benefits.